isomerpages/mol-services/_servicebundles/00a-eligibility.md

 #### Priority Schemes for Balloting

-HDB manages its applications process through a balloting system which assigns applicants a queue number randomly.
+A computerised system conducts basic checks on all applications received.
+Thereafter, the applications are put through a computer ballot to determine the applicants' queue position for booking of a unit.
 You may improve chances of being balloted through priority schemes or other privileges, if you are a first-timer applicants and/or have urgent housing needs.

+  - Check if you qualify as a first-timer applicant [here](
-  - Find out about the various schemes and how you might qualify [here](https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes)
+  - Find out about the various priority schemes and how you may qualify [here](https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes)

 #### Eligibility checker

-Use this [questionnaire](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK) to do a quick check on your eligibility to buy a new flat from HDB
+Use this [e-Service](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK) to do a quick check on your eligibility to buy a new flat from HDB